 No dogs or other animals allowed, no outside food or beverages allowed on premises.

 The beer ten will be Cash only!
 Credit cards, Debit cards & checks will not be accepted.

 No coupons, discounts, or Gift Certificates accepted.
 There is no ATM machine located on the premise.

 For guests joining the fun in the tent after enjoying dinner at the Waldhorn,admission is free.
 Just ask your server for information.
 Paid admission will not be refunded, if you eat at the restaurant after leaving the tent.

-We will be taking reservations for parties of six (6) or more for the dining room; we will not accept any reservations for the tent.
+We will be taking reservations for parties of six (6) or more for the dining room, (no call ahead seating during Oktoberfest); we will not accept any reservations for the tent.
 Come in for dinner, and then join us outside for FUN!

 Important Parking Information :